Musicophilia: Studies on the effects of music therapy

 Since the 1970s, there have been multiple studies on the benefits of music therapy for clients with medical conditions, trauma, learning disabilities, and handicaps.
 Most of the documented studies for children have shown a positive effect in promoting self-actualization and developing receptive, cognitive, and expressive capabilities.
 While the studies conducted with adults 18+ had overall positive effects, the conclusions were limited because of overt bias and small sample sizes.

-Since music is a fundamental aspect of every culture, it embodies every human emotion and even can transport us to an earlier time, an earlier memory.
+Since music is a fundamental aspect of every culture, it embodies every human emotion and can even transport us to an earlier time through our memory.
 Oliver Sacks, author of Musicophilia, acknowledges the unconscious effects of music as our body tends to join in the rhythmic motions involuntarily.
 Working with clients with a variety of neurological conditions, Sacks observed the therapeutic potential and susceptibility to music.
 Even with the loss of language, music becomes the vehicle for expression, feeling, and interaction.

 Well-known music therapists Paul Nordoff and Clive Robbins documented their work with audio recordings and videos of the transformative results of music with children who had emotional or behavioral problems, traumatic experiences, or handicaps.
-Robbins classifies the “Music Child” as the inner self in every child that evokes a healthy musical response.
-It is music that becomes the catalyst for discovering the child’s potential.
+Robbins classifies the "Music Child" as the inner self in every child that evokes a healthy musical response.
+It is music that becomes the catalyst for discovering the child's potential.
 In essence, musical play creates an atmosphere that emboldens a child to free expression and reproductive skills.
-Sometimes family members observe immediate effects because selfhood is encouraged and nurtured and thus a child’s personality develops in response to music.
+Sometimes family members observe immediate effects because selfhood is encouraged and nurtured and thus a child's personality develops in response to music.

 First, the music therapist assesses each client to determine impairments, preferences, and skill level.
 Notably, every person appreciates different musical genres.
 Next, treatment is determined based on individualized goals and selection as well as frequency and length of sessions.
 Finally, the progress of the client is evaluated and updated based on effectiveness.
 Although sessions are typically structured, therapist also remain flexible and try to meet clients where they are at emotionally and physically.